airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 ![](congruent.png)

-Flipped and rotated triangles can still have the same corresponding sides and angles and therefore be congruent.
+Flipped and rotated triangles still have the same corresponding sides and angles and therefore be congruent.

 ## Congruence Tests